FAN RULES PDF

 competitor must actively perform the entire fishing process including the casting,

 student a rod and reel that has a bait in the water.
-The use of mobile
+The captain cannot hand a

-communication devices may only be used by the boat captains for safety
+use of mobile communication devices may only be used by the boat captains for

-purposes only.
-Not for the purposes of sharing fishing information during the
+safety purposes only.
+Not for the purposes of sharing fishing information during

-tournament.
-Guides are eligible as a boat captain as long as they have not guided
+the tournament.
+Guides are eligible as a boat captain as long as they have not

-feet in length and must be equipped with console steering wheel for steering,
+16 feet in length and must be equipped with a console steering wheel for steering,

 equipment.
 Working Fire Extinguisher, Throw Cushion, Life Vest to cover all